 Finding a fulfilling job after graduation is probably one of the most stressful and difficult challenges of young adulthood.
 Going through four years of university, you’d think you’d have the process down pat.
 I have friends who have been through multiple jobs who still tell me they don’t a clue what they’re doing, which has made my numerous quarter-life crises over the past two years feel a little more justified.

 But, as I’ve matured and solidified what I’m truly passionate about, I realized one very important thing.
 Securing a job after graduation doesn’t (and won’t) always have to be the end goal.
 I decided that for me, writing as much as possible, traveling more, being able to live abroad and gain more life experience, and continuing to learn every single day was more important than settling for a job that would pay my bills and back my student debt.
-So if you’re feeling the graduation day or office cubicle blues, here are some reasons why you should say “screw it!’ and apply to graduate school abroad.
+So if you’re feeling the graduation day or office cubicle blues, here are some reasons why you should say “screw it!’ and pursue a Master’s degree abroad instead.

 Tuition?
 What Tuition?